 - Or another option if you’re all crafty is to give handmade gifts

 - You could all use a wishlist.
 There are apps like Giftster where everyone lists things they’d like, you can share it with a group and mark things that are purchased so there won’t be duplicates.
 This way people can ask for things they actually want and it makes shopping easier for everyone.

 Show extra appreciation when people respect your wishes

-I think it’s important to be gracious receiving the gift and then try to find that item a home where it will actually be used.
-I really like how Courtney Carver explains gift giving, that the “gift” isn’t the physical object, the gift is meant to be an expression of love or appreciation so you can keep the intention of the gift but still let go of the object, the person who gave you the gift likely wouldn’t want it to cause you stress or negative feelings.
+I think it’s important to still be gracious receiving unwanted gifts and then try to find that item a home where it will actually be used.
+I really like how Courtney Carver explains gift giving; that the “gift” isn’t the physical object, the gift is meant to be an expression of love or appreciation so you can keep the intention of the gift but still let go of the object.
+The person who gave you the gift likely wouldn’t want it to cause you stress or negative feelings.

 If you know someone who would use and appreciate the gift, re-gifting can be a great option.
 Also look for charities you might be able to donate it to, for example if you received skincare products that you won’t use try to find a local shelter that takes care and hygiene products.

 Then try again with gentle suggestions next time.
 Remember that it can be a process and take a while for people to adjust.

 A couple years ago, my family decided to go for the 1 gift for 1 person “secret Santa” style.
 Best thing we ever did, now it’s a fun part of every christmas!
 Along with the name, everyone has to write a suggestion for what they would love to recieve.
 This way every gift is well thought through and a little bit more special.
 Last year I got a two year subscription for an online, vegan cooking magazine – so much joy throughout the year and I know I just would never have got it for myself 🙂